I help parents improve the physical & mental resilience of their kids... and my primary tool is food.

 My nutrition education and research have taught me about the need for good nutrition in building physical and mental resilience, and my parenting and my work with parents has taught me how to put it all into practice in strategic, practical & simple ways.

-The process of Raising Resilience and The 4 Pillars Of Resilient Health™ have helped families all over the world reverse food sensitivity, stabilize mood & energy, reduce sick days, reduce dental costs, improve sleep, reduce tantrums, improve skin, reverse attention problems, improve language... and so much more.
+The process of Raising Resilience and The 4 Pillars Of Resilient Health™, sometimes in conjunction with other therapies, have helped families all over the world reverse food sensitivity, stabilize mood & energy, reduce sick days, reduce dental costs, improve sleep, reduce tantrums, improve skin, reverse attention problems, improve language... and so much more.

 This model also helps busy mothers get their energy back, pick their libido up from the floor, and rekindle their zest for life.